 Setup Troubleshooting see also, Quick Start Guide

-- App does not find my WiFi network: if the app is unable to reference your desired WiFi network try this: a) hit ‘refresh’ in the upper right corner of the app screen for WiFi network selection.
-If that doesn’t work then b) reboot your WiFi router.
+- App does not find my WiFi network: if the Smart Weather app is unable to reference your desired WiFi network try these steps:

-- Can’t connect via BLE: if the app is unable to connect to your WiFi hub via Bluetooth Low Energy try these steps: a) check to ensure that Bluetooth is enalbed on your phone or tablet. b) make sure you are within 10 feet of the hub. c) close the app, then relaunch it. d) When connected to the hub via BLE, you should see a solid blue light on the back of the hub.
+- Can’t connect via BLE: if the Smart Weather app is unable to connect to your WiFi hub via Bluetooth Low Energy try these steps: a) check to ensure that Bluetooth is enabled on your phone or tablet. b) make sure you are within 10 feet of the hub. c) close the app, then relaunch it. d) When connected to the hub via BLE, you should see a solid BLUE light on the back of the hub.

 - App does not find my AIR / SKY device: if the app does not recognize your sensor device try this: a) pop the batteries out temporarily, then re-insert batteries.
 You should see a flashing green light on the button next to the battery door.

 - Station loses connection:

 If your station loses connection to WiFi try unplugging your hub for 10 seconds, then plug it back in.
 You may need to check the WiFi setting via the app.
 App > Settings > Stations > [select station] > WiFi Setup

 - GREEN = HUB connected to the Internet via WiFi, all good.

 - BLUE = HUB directly connected to smart device via BLE when app is in use.